Chukwuka1488/alx-low_level_programming/0x0F-function_pointers/README.md

 #### Task 0:

+Write a function that prints a name.

+    Prototype: void print_name(char *name, void (*f)(char *));

 This function takes a char* pointer name and a function pointer void (*f)(char *) as arguments.
 The function pointer f is a pointer to a function that takes a char* argument and returns nothing.

 Inside the function, we call the function pointed by f and pass it the name argument.
 Since f is a function pointer, we need to dereference it using the * operator before calling it.

 This implementation assumes that the function pointed by f is responsible for printing the name.
 You can pass any function that takes a char* argument and returns nothing as the second argument to print_name and it will call that function with the name argument.

+#### Task 1
+Write a function that executes a function given as a parameter on each element of an array.

+    Prototype: void array_iterator(int *array, size_t size, void (*action)(int));
+    where size is the size of the array and action is a pointer to the function you need to use

+The function takes three arguments: a pointer to an integer array array, its size size, and a function pointer void (*action)(int) that takes an integer argument and returns nothing.

+The implementation uses a for loop to iterate over each element of the array and calls the function pointed to by action with the current element as its argument.
+The function pointer is dereferenced using the * operator before calling the function.

+The implementation also checks if both array and action pointers are not NULL before executing the loop to prevent any potential errors.

+The header description uses the Betty style, which is a popular style guide for C programming.
+It includes a brief summary of what the function does, followed by a description of each of its parameters and the return value.
+The @param tag is used to describe the parameters, and the @return tag is used to describe the return value (which is nothing, in this case).

+size_t is a type defined in the standard library, usually in the <stddef.h> header file.
+It's an unsigned integer type used to represent the size of objects, and it's commonly used for array indices, sizes, and memory allocation.

+size_t is guaranteed to be able to hold the size of the largest object that can be allocated on a particular system.
+It's also guaranteed to be an unsigned integer type, which means that it can't hold negative values.

+The use of size_t in the function prototype ensures that the size parameter is an unsigned integer type that can hold the size of the array.
+This is important because array sizes are always non-negative integers, and using an unsigned type prevents overflow errors that could occur if a signed type were used.

+In summary, size_t is a type defined in the standard library used to represent the size of objects, and it's commonly used for array indices and sizes.
+It's important to use an appropriate type like size_t for array sizes to prevent potential errors and ensure portability of the code.